 - 5. Cinnamon Tea

-The Science Behind How Tea Helps With a Sore Throat
+The Science Behind Why Tea Helps With a Sore Throat

-- Second, the warmth of the tea soothes the throat, loosens up, and breaks up the mucus, thereby reducing cough and irritation in the throat.
+- Secondly, the warmth of the tea soothes the throat and loosens up and clears out mucus.
+This helps to reduce coughing and irritation in the throat.

-- Lastly, warm liquids dilate the blood vessels of the throat.
-A Dilated blood vessel means an increased blood supply, which in turn means faster healing.
+- Finally, warm liquids dilate the blood vessels of the throat.
+Dilated blood vessels means an increased blood supply, which in turn means faster healing.

-So there you have it, the reasons why drinking tea is not just an old wives tale.
-If we have convinced you to give tea a try, here are our recommendations on the best teas for a sore throat!
+If we have convinced you to give teas a try, here are our recommendations on the best teas for a sore throat!